IanMadlenya/augur-node/README.md

 2. Clone this repository
 3. run `docker-compose up -d`

+Instructions to do this on Ubuntu can be found here: https://github.com/AugurProject/augur-node/blob/master/ubuntu_install_commands.sh

 You can test that your augur_node is working by navigating to `http://your_server:8547/getMarketsInfo` in your browser.
 There will be a delay between when you spin up your node and when you actually see market data as geth must first sync.

 An augur_node does not manage your networking for you, so please verify that ports 8545 (geth rpc), 8546 (geth websockets), 8547 (augur_node) are open on your machine.